Idi Amin: Early life

-Virtually all retellings of Amin's early life are contradictory, as he did not write an autobiography and never authorized a written account of his life.
-British governmental records put Amin's birth year in 1925; however, no records were kept for native Ugandans at the time.
-In a 1972 interview with Judith Hare, Amin gives his birthplace as the village of Koboko and his age as 46, which would put his birth year as 1926.
-In a book published in 1977 by Little, Brown and Company and written by a British advisor in Uganda using the pseudonym David Gwyn, Amin was born in Buganda with his age given as 48, placing his birth year in 1928.
+Virtually all retellings of Amin's early life are contradictory since he did not write an autobiography and never authorised a written account of his life.
+British governmental records put Amin's birth year as 1925; however no records were kept for native Ugandans at the time.
+In a 1972 interview with Judith Hare, Amin gives his birthplace as the village of Koboko and his age as 46, which would make his birth year 1926.
+According to a book published in 1977 by Little, Brown and Company and written by a British adviser in Uganda using the pseudonym David Gwyn, Amin was born in Buganda with his age given as 48, making his birth year 1928.
 The most comprehensive biography of Amin comes from his family based on oral tradition, which has some authority but its details ultimately cannot be confirmed.
-Family tradition and Saudi authorities in Jeddah puts his birth date as 10 Dhu al-Hijja 1346 in the Islamic calendar (30 May 1928 in the Gregorian Calendar).
+Family tradition and Saudi authorities in Jeddah put his birth date as 10 Dhu al-Hijja 1346 in the Islamic calendar (30 May 1928 in the Gregorian Calendar).